railsware/scaffy.railsware.com/README.md

-Set of best practices, approaches and tools that help writing modular CSS
+Set of best practices, approaches and tools that help writing modular CSS.

 All kinds developers can create user interfaces without frontender!